williamreidVersion1/TGCO-May2025-Answer/README.md

 •	Teams of 3-4 will have 75mins to solve the problem.

+•	Teams should fork the repo, and submit their solutions in their own repo by the deadline

 •	The solution should be in Java, there are no other restrictions.

 •	Teams are encouraged to let the more junior members write the code with seniors guiding.

-•	All code must be submitted to the git repo by the deadline.

 •	You should create a branch with your team’s name.